datawowio/k_sequencing_gem/README.md

 # Image and content moderation services.

-## There are 5 avalable for API
+## There are 5 available for API
 * Closed questions(Standard Criteria (5 mins response time)) - Answer can be only approved, declined or ban(kenta).
-* Choices(Yes or No Question from Image (30 mins response time)) - This model use to ask question with multiple choice.
+* Choices(Yes or No Question from Image (30 mins response time)) - This model is used to ask a question with multiple choice.
 Anwser can be one or multiple.
-* Photo tags(Tag an object in the image (60 mins response time)) - This model use to create a selection area to find where answer is, by drag the area on image from webpage.
+* Photo tags(Tag an object in the image (60 mins response time)) - This model is used to create a selection area to find where the answer is, by dragging the area on an image from webpage.
-* Messages(Message Question from Image (30 mins response time)) - This model allow moderator type the anwser on what they see.
+* Messages(Message Question from Image (30 mins response time)) - This model allows the moderator to type the answer on what they see.
-* Predictions(Images (AI Beta / 95% accuracy)) - Use AI to prediction the result
+* Predictions(Images (AI Beta / 95% accuracy)) - Use AI to predict the result

-##### Please see more usage [documentation](docs/documentation.md) for details on our guideline.
+##### Please see more usage [documentation](docs/documentation.md) for details on our guidelines.